SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 ## What is a Catalog item?

 A Catalog item is a small package that contains one or more artifacts that can be deployed on a DataMiner system.
-For example a catalog item could be a single connector or it could be an Application Package containing multiple dashboards, automation scripts and connectors.
+For example an item could be a single connector or it could be an Application Package containing multiple dashboards, automation scripts and connectors.

 You can find the different types of Catalog items we support [here](xref:Register_Catalog_Item#supported-catalog-item-types).